-When original or replacement property is no longer to be used in projects or programs currently or previously sponsored by the Federal Government, disposition of the property shall be made pursuant to Federal/State guidelines found in OMB Circular A-110 and the Grant Agreement.
+When original or replacement property is no longer to be used in projects or programs currently or previously sponsored by the Federal Government, disposition of the property shall be made pursuant to Federal/State guidelines found in OMB 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Grant Agreement.

-Disposal of property must obtain prior approval from the executive director or fiscal manager and be recorded in the property disposal subdirectory on the shared drive.
+Disposal of property must obtain prior approval from the executive director or fiscal director and be recorded in the property disposal subdirectory on the shared drive.